RomiconEZ/llamator/CONTRIBUTING.md

 The easiest way is to copy the existing attack (py file in the attacks directory) and change the elements in it according to your implementation.

-For multi-stage attack implementation see "What is Engine for Multi-stage?" notes in [docs](https://romiconez.github.io/llamator/attacks_description.html).
+For multi-stage attack implementation see "What Drives the Multi-stage?" notes in [docs](https://romiconez.github.io/llamator/attacks_description.html).

 #### 3. Creating datasets with texts for attacks.